(Non)-projective bounds on gravitational EFT

 where $f_{ijk,l}\equiv([ij][ik]\langle il \rangle)^{4}$.
 This is in fact permutation invariant with respect to the first three entries.
 Here there are also two types of crossing symmetry identities.
 First, we have:

 this implies that the polynomial in eq.(\ref{EFT3}) is spanned by $\sigma_2$ and $\sigma_3$.
 Second, we have:

-These constraints in general translate to linear identities amongst the EFT coefficients, and are conventionally termed ``null constraints".
+The linear identities amongst the EFT coefficients discussed above are conventionally termed ``null constraints".
 For the MHV sector, $b_{k,q}$, previously only the bound arising from the null constraint in eq.(\ref{++--crossing1}) was considered in Ref.~\cite{Bern:2021ppb}.
-In this paper we will consider the global constraints arising from other configurations, which will further improve the bounds on $b_{k,q}$.
+In this paper we will find that the identification in will further improve the bounds on $b_{k,q}$.